 So, if you wish to analyze Behavior Map data on a page from before the protocol change (HTTP), you would use the previously added Behavior Map.
 To analyze Behavior Map data after the protocol update, you will need to add the HTTPS version of the URL again.

-How will the application protocol change affect the Response service?
+How will the application protocol change affect the Response module?

 Response is used to measure the up-time and response time of a URL.
 If the HTTP URL redirects to the HTTPS URL (which is usually the case), then we will continue to monitor the response of your website as normal.